 This section details specific information for the cost development of units that are Combustion turbines or diesel engines.

-Combustion Turbine Unit - A generating unit in which a combustion turbine engine or diesel engine is the prime mover for an electrical generator.
+Combustion Turbine Unit - A generating unit in which a natural gas or oil fired combustion turbine engine is the prime mover for an electrical generator.
 It is typically used for peak shaving operations due to quick response capability.

-Diesel Engine - A generating unit in which a combustion turbine engine or diesel engine is the prime mover for an electrical generator.
+Diesel Engine - A generating unit in which a natural gas or oil fired diesel reciprocating engine is the prime mover for an electrical generator.
 It is typically used for peak shaving operations due to quick response capability.
 It does not include station service costs in its operating costs.

 6.1 Combustion Turbine and Diesel Engine Heat Rate